isaacoduh/writersboarddev/README.md

 ## Writer's Board
-A standard platform to helpers writers share their thoughts.
+A standard platform to help writers share their thoughts.
 It will start off as a multi user blog, then progress in versions from there.

 ## Technology Stack
 - Node & Express